rachelng-rpas/openreoc/articles/Record-Keeping Guide/01-overview-casa-requirements.md

 | **s10.07** | RPAS technical log (maintenance and serviceability records) |
 | **s10.08** | Training of non-RP crew (observers, ground handlers, etc.) |

-> **Note:** MOS 101 Chapter 10 also covers RePL training provider records (s10.09 onwards), but these apply to flight training organisations, not typical ReOC operators.
-This guide deliberately excludes RePL training provider requirements — they are a separate, complex topic that may be covered in a future project.
+> **Note:** MOS 101 Chapter 10 also covers RePL training provider records (s10.03A), but these apply to RePL training organisations, not typical ReOC operators.
+This guide deliberately excludes RePL training provider requirements as they are a separate, complex topic that may be covered in a future guides.

 ## Who Is Responsible?